 Kona Impact works with hundreds of businesses a year and has worked with thousands of businesses since its inception ten years ago.
-We have seen tremendous successes, some moderate successes and, of course, several failures.
-In this blog we love to share our observations how to create and grow sustainable businesses in Hawaii.
-Here are some of our observations why businesses do poorly in Hawaii.
+We have seen tremendous successes, some moderate successes, and, of course, several failures.
+In this blog, we love to share our observations on how to create and grow sustainable businesses in Hawaii.
+Here are some of our observations on why businesses do poorly in Hawaii.

 - Bad cost assumptions.
-Rent, fuel, shipping, materials, labor, taxes and regulatory compliance are higher in Hawaii than almost all locations in the U.S. When you start a business in Hawaii, gather all your anticipated costs, multiple by 20-30% and you might be close.
+Rent, fuel, shipping, materials, labor, taxes, and regulatory compliance are higher in Hawaii than in almost all locations in the U.S. When you start a business in Hawaii, gather all your anticipated costs, multiply by 20-30% and you might be close.
 Failure to understand costs dooms a lot of businesses, as costs are the most salient and direct input into what you will charge your customers.

 - Mainland concepts.
 Just because an idea is popular on the Mainland, does not necessarily mean it will be so in Hawaii.
 Our work and leisure habits are certainly different.
 We typically see multi-generational households, and many of our communities can be quite insular.
 We tend to drive much less (except commuters on Oahu), and our culinary preferences are very eclectic.

 - Lack of community integration.
 Whenever a new business opens in Kona, people talk.
 Whose business is that?
 Do you know him/her?
 Have you been there?
 We call this the “coconut wireless,” which basically means that a lot of business comes from referrals from acquaintances.
 Joining a paddling club, theater production, sports team, service club, business networking club or faith community helps to foster connections.
 These connections are essential to getting your business known.